Middle Stone Farm Glamping

 About Middle Stone Farm Glamping

 Middle Stone Farm is home to a veritable menagerie of animals; with a flock of free range chickens, geese, alpaca, sheep, goats, usually some pigs, a dog and a tortoise there is always something going on the farm!
 There are three luxurious Safari Tents each sleeping a family of up to six, with their own en-suite shower room and a separate flushing loo, wood burning hots tubs and a shared children's play area.
 A stay in one of these fabulous tents offers all the charms of camping but with those cosy treats that make it a luxury experience.
-For families not keen on glamping there is also a holiday cottage and a cabin for rent.
+For families not keen on glamping in the safari tents there is also a cabin for rent.
 All properties have high chairs, travel cots, children's books and toys to borrow.
 The farm is set in 32 acres of farmland and surrounded by rolling countryside, near Taunton on the edge of the Exmoor National Park.
 So pack your wellies and get ready to embrace the simple things in life, with beautiful West Somerset, Exmoor and the North Devon coast just beckoning to be explored.

 Glamping - The Safari Tents